 4 Ingredient Coleslaw

-This simple, creamy coleslaw is a snap to whip up and will go perfectly with your homecooked Calabash seafood dinner.
+This simple, creamy coleslaw is a snap to whip up.
+It will go well with your home-cooked Calabash seafood dinner.

 - 1 14 oz package of shredded coleslaw mix (so much easier than grating your own!)